SkooveLearn PianoDownload on the App Store

 Aeolian mode

-Take any major scale and lower the seventh, third and sixth notes a half step.
+To create an aeolian scale take any major scale and lower the seventh, third and sixth notes a half step.

 C D E♭ F G A♭ B♭ C